j16r/howtoruby/INTRO.md

+# Intro to Ruby

+This is a very simple script of topics to discuss while using IRB to introduce Ruby.

-Literals
+## Literals

   1 => Fixnum
   '' => String
   "" => Interpolated strings

-Methods
+## Methods

   puts 'x'
   1 + 1
   2 == 3

-Logic
+## Logic

   if 1 == 2
     puts 1
   end

-Everything is an expression
+## Everything is an expression

   if 1 == 2
     10